zappatic/Spelunky2X64DbgPlugin/README.md

 ![Virtual table](/resources/docs_virtual_table.png)

 To look up an entity in the virtual table, make sure you are in a level containing the entity in question, and press the 'Detect entities' button.
 Uncheck the imported symbols and non-address entries to clear up the list.
-If you leave 'Show symbol-less entries' unchecked, you will jump to the entity when you type the symbol name in the search box.
-If you check it, just the filtered list will be shown.
+If you leave 'Show symbol-less entries' checked, you will jump to the entity when you type the symbol name in the search box.
+If you uncheck it, just the filtered list will be shown.

 The table offset is the offset from the first entry in the table, D3Dcompile.